April 15, 2016

 The furnace is the HVAC system’s heat supplier and sends heat to all ducts in the home.
-There are two types of furnaces – single stage and two stage furnaces.
-A single stage furnace features an on and off function and a two stage furnace operates through the thermostat.
-A two stage furnace is more efficient because it switches itself off when the desired temperature is reached.
+There are two types of furnaces – single-stage and two-stage furnaces.
+A single-stage furnace features an on and off function and a two-stage furnace operates through the thermostat.
+A two-stage furnace is more efficient because it switches itself off when the desired temperature is reached.

 The thermostat controls the furnace by sensing the temperature and alerting the furnace.
 A thermostat can be either manual or programmable.
 Programmable thermostats help save energy and money as it allows a homeowner to set different temperatures for different times of the day.

 Vents are openings through which the air from the ducts are released to the rooms.
 Both cold and hot air can pass through these vents.
-Some vents are also referred to as supply registers, which bring in cold and warm air, and return vents, which return the air.
+Some vents are also referred to as supply registers, which bring in cold and warm air and return vents, which return the air.

 The air handler is a metal box that is used for both cooling and heating.
 The air handler consists of a blower that sends air through the home and an evaporator coil.
 It is one of the most important parts of an HVAC system.

 Refrigerant lines are the metal tubes through which the refrigerant runs to the evaporator coils.
-The condensing unit vaporizes the liquid refrigerant into gas, which then goes to the evaporator coil as liquid.
+The condensing unit vaporizes the liquid refrigerant into a gas, which then goes to the evaporator coil as a liquid.

 When the thermostat activates the furnace, the heat exchanger switches on and cool air enters the heat exchanger, which then pulls the air through the rooms, heated and distributed.